 Department of Human Resources is the only form recognized by the Richmond County School System as proof of the required immunizations and must be presented to school officials at the time of registration.
 A copy of the certificate will be permanently retained in the student's cumulative record.
 The certificate may be obtained from any branch clinic of the Richmond County Health Department, the Outpatient Pediatrics Clinic, Eisenhower Medical Center, Fort Gordon, by those who are eligible to use that facility, or from a licensed private physician.
-If the Certificate of Immunization is not available, a child may be registered with a conditional agreement that the student will be withdrawn if the Certificate of Immunization will be permanently retained in the student's cumulative record.
+If the Certificate of Immunization is not available, a child may be registered with a conditional agreement that the student will be withdrawn if the Certificate of Immunization is not received within 30 calendar days.
+A copy of the Certificate of Immunization will be permanently retained in the student's cumulative record.